Dick's Sporting Goods: Partnerships and sponsorships

 The company signed a 20-year naming rights agreement for Dick's Sporting Goods Park, a soccer-specific stadium for the Colorado Rapids team in Commerce City, Colorado, in 2006.
 Dick's has sponsored the Pittsburgh Penguins and the team's home arena, PPG Paints Arena (formerly Consol Energy Center).
 Sporting events sponsored by Dick's have included the Dick's Sporting Goods Open and the Pittsburgh Marathon.
 Dick's began sponsoring ESPN's college football kickoff week in 2009.

 In 2015, the company sponsored Olympic and Paralympic athletes and hopefuls and became the "official sporting goods retailer" for Team USA for the 2016 Summer Olympics and Paralympics.
 Dick's and Team USA established the Ambassador Program and Contender's Program in partnership with the United States Olympic Committee, employing Olympians and prospective Olympic athletes.
 Dick's employed approximately 200 Team USA athletes competing in 35 different Olympic and Paralympic sports as of March–July 2016.
 The athletes worked in 89 stores in 32 states.

 Dick's partnered with Carrie Underwood in 2015 to launch Calia, a fitness lifestyle line.
 In 2017, Dick's entered a multiyear partnership with the United States Youth Soccer Association to provide team management technology and sponsor the US Youth Soccer National Championships.

 Since September 2021, Dick's has been in a multiyear agreement to be the official retail partner of the WNBA.

 In 2021, Dick's collaborated with Nike and DeVonta Smith.
 In 2023, the company worked with the Boston Athletic Association, making Dick's the official sponsor of all of the association's events, including the 2023 Boston Marathon and associated events.
 They also became the official sporting-goods retailer of the NCAA.
 That same year, Dick's subsidiary GameChanger signed a deal with Major League Baseball to promote youth sports.

+In 2024, Dick's became an official partner of the LA28 and Team USA for the 2028 Summer Olympic Games in Los Angeles, with supporting status for 2024 Paris Olympics and the 2026 Italy Winter Olympics.
+The company will act as an official sporting goods retailer, with plans to co-create LA28-branded gear for sale.